 Set below the waves of the Atlantic ocean in a remote research facility, the SOMA video game is a sci-fi survival horror.
 It will make you question your entire existence.
 With an unsettling story about identity and what it means to be human.

-It’s like most game developed by Frictional Games, there’s a heavy emphasis on stealthily evading threats, puzzles and complete immersion into the world of SOMA.
-Thus, critics have praised the SOMA game for its story and voice acting.
+It’s like most game developed by Frictional Games (for example Amnesia The Dark Descent).
+There’s a heavy emphasis on evading threats, puzzles and complete immersion into the world of SOMA.
+Thus, critics have praised SOMA for its story and voice acting.
 So, because of this, it’s a game you need to play!
-And if you’re not a major horror fan and just want to enjoy the story – don’t worry, there’s a safe mode.
+And if you just want to enjoy the story – don’t worry, there’s a safe mode.

-After going for a brain scan in 2015, Simon Jarrett wakes up in a strange underwater facility known as PATHOS-II in the year 2105.
+After going for a brain scan in 2015, Simon Jarrett wakes up in a strange underwater facility.
+It’s known as PATHOS-II.
+And the year is 2105.
 The station has fallen into a state of ruin.
 Lost and alone, Simon makes contact with Catherine Chun – a PATHOS-II employee.
 She directs him on where to go next.
-But it won’t be easy because danger lurks at every corner.
+But be careful, danger lurks at every corner.
+Corrupted humans, twisted creatures, insane robots.
+And even an inscrutable omnipresent A.I.
 And there’s no fighting back, so either outsmart the enemy or run.
-Check out the story trailer below!

 Our (Spoiler-Free) Review – ★★★★★

 Obviously, one of the standout points when it comes to SOMA is the story.
 There are so many little snippets – in letters, data, voice messages – that just help build up the story.
 So you truly understand what happened in the PATHOS-II facilities before your arrival.
 There are emotional decisions to make.
 Although they do not impact the ending.
 But they still make you want to think long and hard about what choice you should pick.
 Make sure you stick around at the end for a post-credits scene too.